alanszlosek/voxeling/README.markdown

 What I'm working on
 ====

-* Use gzip when storing chunk data in mysql
 * Fix other server-side generators to match server-terraced API
 * Fix camera movement in over-shoulder and third-person views